What is Lecture Capture?

 Personal Lecture Capture and Lecture Creation

 Outside of these classrooms, faculty can use software on their Macs or PCs to capture and create video lectures.
-YouTube and Camtasia are the recommended options; Camtasia can be downloaded from the CSUN Software Downloads page.
+Panopto, Canvas Studio, Camtasia, and Zoom are the recommended options; Camtasia can be downloaded from the CSUN Software Downloads page.